Extremal sequences for a weighted zero-sum constant

-\baselineskip=14.5pt
+30pt

-\section{Abstract}
+\centerline{\bf Abstract}

-For an abelian group $G$, the constant $C(G)$ is defined to be the smallest natural number $k$, such that any sequence of $k$ elements in $G$ has a subsequence of consecutive terms whose sum is zero (the identity element).
-We characterize the extremal sequences for a weighted version of this constant for some particular weights for a finite cyclic group.
+The constant $C_A(n)$ is defined to be the smallest natural number $k$ such that any sequence of $k$ elements in $\Z_n$ has a subsequence of consecutive terms whose $A$-weighted sum is zero, where the weight set $A\su \Z_n\setminus \{0\}$.
+If $C_A(n)=k$, then a sequence in $\Z_n$ of length $k-1$ which has no $A$-weighted zero-sum subsequence of consecutive terms is called an $A$-extremal sequence.
+We characterize these sequences for some particular weight sets.